flipsideview/Learning-IoT-XMPP/README.md

 Learning-IoT-XMPP
 =================

-Source code for the XMPP chapter of the book "Learning Internet of Things".
+Source code for the XMPP chapter of the book [Learning Internet of Things](https://www.packtpub.com/application-development/learning-internet-things).

 This chapter covers the basics of the XMPP protocol.
 It also shows how to use XMPP in the **actuator**, **sensor** and **controller** projects, each running on separate Raspberry Pis.